JosephBatchelor/Sports_Market_Rest_API/README.md

 | `selectionId`      | `integer` | **Required**.
 Id of the runner   |

-This will provde all market book details for spesific runners in spesific events.()
+This will provde all market book details for spesific runners in spesific events the selectionid can be found in /market-book/:eventid.

 ![Market-book/eventid/runnerid](https://github.com/JosephBatchelor/WSD_Technical_Test/blob/main/RDME_Images/market-book_event_runner.png)